ProjectPete/FaceAPI-WPF-Samples-Photo-Manager/README.md

 I am also planning to ask the Product Team to accept this, to be pulled on the repo above.

 I publish the rough draft early, as I was asked for a quick demonstation.
-I publish this as a Minimal Viable Product!
+So I am in effect publishing this as a "Minimal Viable Product"! :)

-Buffing and detailed documentation will be rolling out over the coming days.
+Code buffing, style copping and much more documentation will be rolling out over the coming days and weeks.

 I plan to make this sample as easy as possible for anyone to pick up and get started with.